ibm-cloud-docs/codeengine/subscription-cos-tutorial.md

 The {{site.data.keyword.cos_short}} event producer generates events based on operations on objects in {{site.data.keyword.cos_full_notm}} buckets.
 {: shortdesc}

-To see the buckets and their associated regions by using the CLI,

 1. Install the {{site.data.keyword.cos_short}} plug-in CLI.

     ```